-4.1.5 Assessment Appeals
+Assessment Appeals

-Assessment appeals are guided by the terms and conditions within the .
-See link below.

-SP3 Complaints and Appeals Policy
+Assessment appeals are guided by the terms and conditions within the Complaints and Appeals Policy.
 If you do not agree with a result, you have the right for an assessment decision to be reviewed.
 Before requesting a formal review, we recommend that you discuss your concerns with your trainer.
 If this does not resolve the concern, you can lodge a formal appeal request.

 You must lodge the formal appeal request in writing or email within two weeks (14 days) of receiving your results, clearly stating the grounds of the appeal.
 This should then be directed to Head of Training and Learning.
 If the process is not followed within the required time frame, no appeal process with be entered.